Which UFC Fighters Can Beat Khabib Nurmagomedov?

 - Tony Ferguson

-Tony Ferguson is a well-rounded and highly skillful lightweight contender who picked-up a tremendous win and “Fight of the Night” bonus at UFC 229.
-In the co-main event of the evening, Ferguson engaged in a back-and-forth brawl against former UFC Lightweight Champion Anthony Pettis.
+the type of guy a well-rounded and highly skillful lightweight contender who picked-up a tremendous win and “Fight of the Night” bonus at UFC 229.
+In the co-main event of the evening, Ferguson engaged in a back-and-forth brawl against former UFC lightweight champion Anthony Pettis.
 Ferguson walked Pettis down throughout the match and ultimately secured a TKO victory.

 Ferguson can potentially beat Nurmagomedov for a few different reasons.